rkuma183/wilsonmar.github.io/_posts/2016-11-22-selenium-neoload.md

   </dependency>
 </dependencies>
    ```

-   CAUTION: According to the documentation,
-   NeoLoad integration has been tested on Selenium versions: 2.53.0 and 3.0.1.

    A project is not developed using Maven, it is necessary to add
    the Selenium proxy JAR with dependencies available for download on the Neotys Labs page.